StanfordHCI/Curation-Modeling/README.md

 # Curation Modeling

-This repository contains the implementation of the Cura system.
+This repository contains the official implementation of the Cura system from paper "Cura: Curation at Social Media Scale".

+The raw Reddit data and the checkpoint of the best model are available at: [Google Drive](https://drive.google.com/drive/folders/1FtsfxWZl8-fn3uI5zHnnhYoNb0pTl8o6?usp=sharing).

 ## Setting up